Helping kids understand the importance of caring for their teeth can be a challenge. Heck, even adults find it difficult.

 Online games and fun “in-house” experiments abound if you know where to look.
 Here are a few excellent starting points to begin your child’s tooth adventures.
 There is something for kids of all ages out there!

-- Scholastic Canada: Educational publisher, Scholastic, is well known to parents.
+Educational publisher Scholastic is well-known to parents.
 They know how to create tools kids love.
 Their Magic School Bus Game is no exception, and takes kids on a winding maze adventure designed to teach them the right foods to protect their teeth and the right habits to ensure they stay healthy!

-- Colgate: Toothpaste brand Colgate offers up a bevy of games and activities for kids that include puzzles, online pinball type games, and even a printable brush chart to allow kids to show off a bit.
+Toothpaste brand Colgate offers up a bevy of games and activities for kids that include puzzles, online pinball type games, and even a printable brush chart that allows kids to show off a bit.

-- Crest: Not to be left out, Crest has also dipped their toes into the learning pool by sharing with knowledge-hungry kids their wonderfully creative Crest Eggsperiment, which demonstrates to children how certain drinks affect our teeth by using a hard-boiled egg as a stand-in for a tooth.
-Lots of fun!
+Not to be left out, Crest has also dipped their toes into the learning pool.
+Their wonderfully creative Crest Eggsperiment demonstrates how certain drinks affect our teeth by using a hard-boiled egg as a stand-in for a tooth!